Ten predictions for 2019 NFL season: Le'Veon to the Texans?

 They are Ohio State's Dwayne Haskins, Oklahoma's Kyler Murray, Missouri's Drew Lock and Duke's Daniel Jones, maybe in that order.
 What's interesting about this year is that none of the top three teams (or likely the fourth) are in desperate need of a quarterback.
 So QB-needy teams such as the Giants, Dolphins, Broncos and Washington might end up dealing extra picks to move up to get ahead of each other and snag the guy they like.

-Add in later-picking teams like New England and the Chargers that might consider drafting a long-term replacement for their incumbent, and you could have a very interesting, maneuver-heavy first round.
+Add in later-picking teams such as the Patriots and Chargers that might consider drafting a long-term replacement for their incumbent, and you could have a very interesting, maneuver-heavy first round.

 9. There will be no formal talks about an extension to the collective bargaining agreement